 Where should I park?

 The entrance to the main parking lot is located on Naples St. and on Cuyamaca Ave.
 The entrance to the special needs parking lot is also on Cuyamaca Ave.
-There are plenty of nearby parking on the streets around the parish neighborhood.
+There is plenty of nearby parking on the streets around the parish neighborhood.

 Where do my children go?